Topics Map > Business Systems > Manifest

 This document outlines when Manifest should be used to invite an affiliate and when other means, such as requesting POI status from HR should be used.

 Guest NetID Service

 As of March 2021, the Guest NetID service has been decommissioned.
-For any temporary visitors requiring VPN access or other services, please use the manifest NetID invitation instructions and request services: Manifest - Creating Manifest Groups to Invite People to Create Identities (Group Owners)
+For any temporary visitors requiring VPN access or other services, please use the manifest NetID invitation instructions and request services: Manifest - Using a Manifest Group to Invite People to Create Identities (NetIDs)

 For more information, please see Guest NetID Service - Decommissioned

 - When should you create a NetID for Affiliate Populations?

 - What services is this NetID eligible for?